-Let’s face it.
-Humans eat often and a lot.
+But wasting food is as good as wasting our money.
 So frugal living makes sense – when we reduce food wastage, we get to pocket more savings and help the environment too.
-So, are you in?

 First, some sobering information for you to digest.

 That’s about a pound of food per person.
 Most of these foods are greens – vegetables and fruits.

--4.2 trillion gallons of irrigation water
+-4.2 trillion gallons of irrigation water and

 -1.8 billion pounds of nitrogen fertilizer

-Don’t worry if you’ve wasted food before.
+But don’t worry if you’ve wasted food before.
 Who hasn’t?

 The only problem was he was short of ingredients.
 So he made do with some garlic, a leftover sausage, 4 eggs, bits of frozen beans that had actually been forgotten in the freezer, a small onion, and some frozen shrimps.

 That turned out to be one of the best dishes our family had eaten for years!
 My son is not keen on Chinese food, but he loves this dish.

 So, give your creative side a chance.
 You never know what inspired dish you can whip up with what you have in the kitchen.
 Innovation is inspired by desperation!

-2. Frugal meal planning is crucial.
+#3 Frugal meal planning is crucial

-Plan your meals so that you know what to buy, waste less, and save money.
+Plan your meals so that you know what to buy, waste less and save money.